-Dysphagia (dis-FAH-juh) is a swallowing disorder that can make you uncomfortable and vulnerable to infection.
+Dysphagia (dis-FAH-juh) is a swallowing disorder that can make you uncomfortable and vulnerable to infection, such as aspiration pneumonia.
 It can also make it difficult for you to receive the nutrition and hydration you need.

 The Dysphagia Program at the Mary Free Bed Rehabilitation Hospital Outpatient Therapy Center specializes in evaluating and improving swallowing function.
 We work with you to improve your comfort while eating and drinking as well as enjoy the least restrictive diet as possible.